Cubs vs. Cardinals Player Props Betting Odds

-Player props are listed for Cody Bellinger and Paul Goldschmidt, among others, when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Monday at 7:40 PM ET.
+Player prop bet odds for Cody Bellinger, Paul Goldschmidt and others are available when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Tuesday (at 7:40 PM ET).

 Bet on this matchup or its props with DraftKings!